 Fortunately for buyers, many standard Florida real estate contracts today have municipal lien searches added to the title search process, but every state and region is a little different in how these contracts are written.

-If you are selling a home in Florida, or one of the many other states with strict municipal lien laws, make sure you or your title company has searched for assessments that could become liens.
+If you are selling a home in Florida, or one of the many other states with strict municipal lien laws, make sure a search for assessments that could become liens has been conducted.
 Otherwise, the buyer may be able to bring a suit or claim against you if it’s a requirement of conveying the property.
 If in doubt, reach out to a local attorney who can provide clarification and guidance.

 Municipal liens are one of the many types of liens that can affect your real estate transaction, and Florida is only one of the many states where these and other liens can cause a problem.
 Other states where you may run into the issue include:

 - South Carolina